brianzelip/markdown-vue/README.md

 ## guiding ideas

-- markdown files as components of prose/body copy/marketing text
+1. markdown files as components of prose/body copy/marketing text
-- markdown files as data, not as pages
+2. markdown files as data, not as pages
-- maintain strings in an [authorable format](https://johno.com/authorable-format)
+3. maintain string data in markdown (an [authorable format](https://johno.com/authorable-format))
-- import one or more markdown files into Vue components
+4. import one or more markdown files into Vue components

 ## background